LinkinStars/sgfs/README.md

     ````

 - Test to upload file
 I use postman to test and you can use any other methods(by HTTP).
+The default url is **http://127.0.0.1:9001/upload-file**
 ![](images/upload.jpg)
 If the response json have code and the code is 1, Congratulations, the file upload success.
 If not, you can follow the message to fix the problem.